Skip to main content

 Score

 Need a goal to shoot on for your little soccer player?
 Use a pool noodle and two pencils.
-The pencils hold the pool noodle in place and by bending it you make a goal for toddlers and preschoolers just learning how to kick.
+The pencils hold the pool noodle in place, and by bending it, you make a goal for toddlers and preschoolers just learning how to kick.

 Get crafty

 Using old pool noodles for painting is a creative way to give pool noodles one last hurrah before heading to the curb.
 Cut the pool noodles into different sizes, and kids can use them as sponges and paint away.
 Save on the mess by using a large roll of paper and putting it on the lawn.
-Use washable paint, and when kids are done, let the creations dry and hose off the grass.
+Use washable paint, and when the kids are done, let the creations dry and hose off the grass.
 Other ways to get crafty with pool noodles include using construction paper, felt, glitter, and fabric bits to make creatures or scarecrows.
 It’s also a great craft idea for parties.

 Pool noodles are relatively inexpensive.
 Kids can have a lot of fun with them in the pool and outside of the water.
 If you are searching for budget-friendly ways to get kids active or keep them busy on a bad weather day, pool noodles can be used for more than just floating.
 You can create an exciting menu of backyard games for parties and picnics just by using pool noodles.
 Pool noodles are ideal for homes, classrooms, and even summer camps.
 From light sabers to soccer goals to race tracks and beyond, the pool noodle has really come a long way since it splashed onto the scene in the late ’80s.